jpeley-pdx/hw-rgbcal/README.md

 low, the LED will appear to "blink".
 If it is too high, it will eat CPU for no reason.

-I think the frame rate is probably set higher than it needs to be right now: it can be tuned lower.

 **LED Specifications**